harrywang/fred/README.md

 - Python Linting and Formatting: flake8, black, isort
 - JS Linting and Formatting: ESLint and Prettier
 - JSON Web Tokens (JWT) via flask-bcrypt and pyjwt
-- Heroku
 - [Bulma](https://bulma.io/): a free, open source, and modern CSS framework
 - [Fresh](https://github.com/cssninjaStudio/fresh): a beautiful Bulma template by CSSNinja
 - Illustrations from [UnDraw.co](https://undraw.co/)
 - Images from [Unsplash](https://unsplash.com/)
+- [Heroku](https://www.heroku.com/): a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 - CircleCI (TODO)
 - AWS (TODO)

+Data: we use the data scraped from http://quotes.toscrape.com/.
+Check out my tutorial [A Minimalist End-to-End Scrapy Tutorial](https://towardsdatascience.com/a-minimalist-end-to-end-scrapy-tutorial-part-i-11e350bcdec0?source=friends_link&sk=c9f8e32f28a88c61987ec60f93b93e6d) if you are interested in learning web scraping.

-**Special Thanks**: many parts of this repo are based on the [open-source code](https://github.com/testdrivenio/flask-react-aws) and related [courses](https://testdriven.io/payments/bundle/microservices-with-docker-flask-and-react/) offered by Michael Herman from testdriven.io - highly recommended!
+Special Thanks: many parts of this repo are based on the [open-source code](https://github.com/testdrivenio/flask-react-aws) and related [courses](https://testdriven.io/payments/bundle/microservices-with-docker-flask-and-react/) offered by Michael Herman from testdriven.io - highly recommended!
 Please show your support by buying the courses - I am not affiliated with testdriven.io - just really enjoyed the courses :).

 ## Prerequisites